2016-10-28

 Most of our passwords are flawed and not secure.
 This article describes a better way, and includes a scheme to help you remember all of your passwords.
 This article was originally published on 08/2011 and revised most recently on 2023.02.

-We have all been told to make passwords eight characters long, to use a mixture of upper-case and lower, as well as numbers and a special character.
+We have all been told to make passwords 8 or 10 characters long, to use a mixture of upper-case and lower, as well as numbers and a special character.
 This is not good enough.
 With simple software, and a standard PC, brute-force attacks can now easily crack these types of passwords.

-I attended a security training class where the Linked-In database that was leaked a few years ago, was hacked, in real-time, during the class.
+I attended a security training class where the Linked-In user database was leaked a few years ago.
+It was cracked, in real-time, during the class.
 Using a lowly, run-of-the-mill laptop, 300,000 real-world encrypted passwords were cracked in two minutes.

 The passwords had one thing in common: Most were 8 to 10 characters long.
 The ones that were not cracked (yet), were longer.